Tamburasca/HarpsichordTuning/README.md

 **(2) <em>f<sub>n</sub> = n * f<sub>0</sub> * sqrt(1 + B * n<sup>2</sup>)</em>**

-B and f<sub>0</sub> being the inharmonicity coefficient and base frequency, respectively.

 All peak positions are correlated to each other, such that they can be identifed as higher partials to one common base frequency f<sub>0</sub>.
-By rewriting (2), we get for two frequencies from all peak permutations
+By rewriting (2), we get for two frequencies that can be applied to all permutations of peaks

 **(3) <em>B = (C - 1) / (j<sup>2</sup> - C * i<sup>2</sup>)</em>**,
 where